symfony/symfony-docs/components/serializer.rst

     This normalizer converts :phpclass:`DateTimeZone` objects into strings that represent the name of the timezone according to the `list of PHP timezones`_.

-    .. versionadded:: 4.3

-        The ``DateTimeZoneNormalizer`` was introduced in Symfony 4.3.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\DataUriNormalizer`
     This normalizer converts :phpclass:`SplFileInfo` objects into a data URI string (``data:...``) such that files can be embedded into serialized data.